 The executive protection industry isn’t one that has a clear path for those looking to get into it.
-In fact most people find themselves in the field almost by accident, usually after a career in the military or police.
+In fact, most people find themselves in the field almost by accident, usually after a career in the military or police.

-Executive Protection Industry Trends
+Executive Protection and Industry Trends